AksenovAr/Notes_regarding_to_tech_interview-/Static_&_dynamic_polymorphism.md

      pObj->f();
 }
 ```
-## In the code above every time intering in the constructor at symbol { we overwrite shift of function in the virtual table.
-And every time when we call any function usen virtual table mechanizm it is called runtime polimorphizm.
+## In the code above every time entering in the constructor at symbol { we overwrite shift of function in the virtual table.
+And every time when we call any function using virtual table mechanizm it is called runtime polimorphizm.